ktor-doc-jp/ktor-doc-jp/advanced/events.md

 ### Subscribing to events and raising them

 You can subscribe to events by calling the `subscribe` method from the monitor.
 The subscribe method returns a `DisposableHandle` that you can call to cancel the subscription.
-Additionally you can call the `unsubscribe` method with the same method handle to cancel the subscription.
+Additionally, you can call the `unsubscribe` method with the same method handle to cancel the subscription.

 Using the disposable: